 PSYCHEDELICS = SPACE TRAVEL

-And even stronger than 'the spice' there's a liquid made from the bile of the worms of Arrakis, "the water of life" equivalent to, in a sense, eating the worm at the bottom of the mezcal bottle times a million--all the preparations and anticipation of danger making a fine parallel with smoking, say, DMT or 50x Salvia Divinorum.
-As with drugs, psychic powers are not belittled and demonized but a part of reality, drugs not treated with disrespect and fear, and psychonauts valued for their shamanic contribution to the good of their house.
-Is this part of the reason the film was so panned?
-What about how it shows women in positions of power, as good fighters who need not be babied and protected but who can control minds with their mastery of the "weirding way"?
-For all its legitimate problems, for some of us, vitriol heaped on a film that features positive views of drugs and women is suspect, bro.
-Like if a film condones psychedelics and matriarchies, it's a film that must be panned.
-STAR MAIDENS and ALL THAT GLITTERS are not on DVD.
-The latter hasn't even been on tape!
-Free the matriarchal structured sci-fi from uptight fanboy damnation!
+And even stronger than 'the spice' there's a liquid made from the bile of the worms of Arrakis, "the water of life" equivalent to, in a sense, eating the worm at the bottom of the mezcal bottle-- times a million--all the preparations and anticipation of danger making a fine parallel with smoking, say, DMT or 50x Salvia Divinorum.
+Unlike our civilization's own dismissive attitude towards drugs and psychic powers, in DUNE they are a long-recognized part of reality; drugs are not treated with disrespect and fear, and psychonauts are valued for their shamanic contribution to the good of their houses.
+Is this part of the reason the film was so initially panned in the US, its year of release being during a peak of "just say no" ant-drug hysteria?
+What about, too, how it shows women in positions of power, as good fighters who need not be babied and protected from the world but who can control minds with their mastery of the "weirding way"?

 PSYCHONAUTS OF THE GOLDEN CRESCENT